gosu-lang/example-gosuc-inverted/README.md

 # example-gosuc-inverted
 Example usage of the Gosu compiler component for Maven's compiler plugin.

 This example **inverts** typical Java-Gosu interplay.
-In this repo, a Java class will instantiate pre-compiled Gosu classes directly from bytecode (i.e. not via reflection).
+In this repo, a Java class will instantiate Gosu classes in the project directly from bytecode (i.e. not via reflection).

 ## Assumptions
 This project assumes a hybrid Gosu project with a mixture of Gosu and Java classes and tests.